ancklo/ChaosMagPy/docs/source/usage.rst

 .. figure:: images/plot_timeseries.png
    :align: left

-   Timeseries of the secular variation at two ground observatory station.
+   Timeseries of the secular variation at two ground observatory stations.

 The same procedure can be repeated with any number of stations.